jamesloper/lemontron/_guides/printed-parts.md

 {% include inventory-item.html
 title="Unibody Chassis"
 id="chassis"
-description="You can print this in PLA, but ABS would be stronger.
-I would recommend PLA because its faster and when you inevitably print new future Lemontron versions, you'd be wasting ABS." preferred_material="PLA" other_material="PLA"
+description="The chassis should be made from a stiff material, and it does not experience savage heat.
+Therefore I would recommend PLA." preferred_material="PLA" other_material="PLA"
 %}